Route 2050 is the Diocese of London’s strategic long-term plan to reduce the energy use and carbon footprint of all its

 Route 2050 is itself a major part of the Diocese’s environmental campaign, part of the national Shrinking the Footprint campaign.

 Route 2050 was launched by Bishop Richard Chartres, the then Bishop of London, at the event of the same name on 9 May 2011, introduced by a team of children from St George-the-Martyr Primary School (picture).

 The purpose of Route 2050 is to map the Diocese’s journey towards cutting its energy use and carbon emissions by at least 42% by 2020 and 80% by 2050.
 This means first and foremost cutting energy use and emissions from all buildings that the Church in the Diocese of London is responsible for.

-The first stage in Route 2050 was the Diocese’s Climate Action Programme for churches.
+The first stage in Route 2050 was the Diocese’s Climate Action Programme for churches – and this continues.
 Route 2050 also covers other premises including St Paul’s Cathedral, the Diocese’s clergy housing and other property, as well as church schools and the Diocese’s own offices.

 Lifestyle questions also have a bearing, such as what we buy and where it comes from.
 This probably matters most in relation to our food.
 Agriculture makes a huge contribution to emissions and climate change.
 See Food and drink.

-Emissions from transport by worshippers travelling to and from church are not able to be measured; however advice is given for congregations and individuals to consider.
+Emissions from transport by worshippers travelling to and from church are very hard to measure; however advice is given for congregations and individuals to consider.
 See Transport, air travel and the environment.

 Property and buildings